 Example calculation: For 48kHz sample rate and 20ms fillInterval:

-The actual values may slightly differ from the above because they are rounded up to 128 sample units.
+The actual values may slightly differ from the above because they are rounded up to 128 frame units.

 The provided example demonstrates how to use the library to manually write audio frames to a buffer.
 It includes: